LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

   * The VOP record section SHOULD follow the template defined in the VOP Record Template section of this specification.

 * When a VOP instance concludes, its outcome MUST be recorded in the appropriate VOP record section by the RPIP Editors.
-  * A VOP Record MUST include the date the VOP concluded.
+  * A VOP Record MUST include the date the VOP instance concluded.
   * A VOP Record MUST include an appropriate URL link indicating the outcome of the VOP.
   * A VOP Record MUST include a brief, human-readable summary of the outcome.